Startouf/IBDV/readme.md

 ## Start the demo

+You can directly view the website [with RawGit preview](https://cdn.rawgit.com/Startouf/IBDV/master/Site/index.html)

 Because it's designed to be run within web browsers, just open Site/index.html with your favourite web browser.

 However, if you want to run the 3D/4D visualisation, you need a browser that can run WebGL.
 Google Chrome has displayed very at the time we coded it, but new Firefox versions seem to also perform extremely well